DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP SNOOPING RATE-LIMITING

-- DHCP snooping can limit the RATE at which DHCP messages are allowed to enter an INTERFACE
+- DHCP snooping can limit the RATE at which DHCP messages are allowed to enter an interface
-- If the RATE of DHCP messages crosses the configured LIMIT, the INTERFACE is `err-disabled`
+- If the RATE of DHCP messages crosses the configured LIMIT, the interface is `err-disabled`
-- Like with port SECURITY, the interface can be manually re-enabled, or automatically re-enabled with `errdisable recovery`
+- Like with port security, the interface can be manually re-enabled, or automatically re-enabled with `errdisable recovery`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6586df19-5a58-4ca3-a316-bd0aeb2ce67c)